Azure/azure-powershell/src/ResourceManager/AzureBatch/Commands.Batch/help/Get-AzBatchRemoteLoginSettings.md

 10.214.75.221   50000
 ```

-The first command gets a batch account context that contains access keys for your subscription by using **Get-AzureRmBatchAccountKeys**.
+The first command gets a batch account context that contains access keys for your subscription by using **Get-AzBatchAccountKeys**.
 The command stores the context in the $Context variable to use in the next command.
-The second command gets each compute node in the pool that has the ID ContosoPool by using **Get-AzureBatchComputeNode**.
+The second command gets each compute node in the pool that has the ID ContosoPool by using **Get-AzBatchComputeNode**.
 The command passes each computer node to the current cmdlet by using the pipeline operator.
 The command gets the remote logon settings for each compute node.

 ### Example 2: Get remote logon settings for a node
 ```
-PS C:\>$Context = Get-AzureRmBatchAccountKeys -AccountName "ContosoBatchAccount"
+PS C:\>$Context = Get-AzBatchAccountKeys -AccountName "ContosoBatchAccount"
-PS C:\> Get-AzureBatchRemoteLoginSettings -PoolId "ContosoPool" -ComputeNodeId "tvm-1900272697_1-20150330t205553z" -BatchContext $Context
+PS C:\> Get-AzBatchRemoteLoginSettings -PoolId "ContosoPool" -ComputeNodeId "tvm-1900272697_1-20150330t205553z" -BatchContext $Context
 IPAddress       Port
 ---------       ----
 10.214.75.221   50000